nelsenputra/Tucil2_13520130/README.md

 # Tucil Stima 2 by Nelsen Putra
 > Bézier curve generator written in Python.
-Based on the concept of Divide and Conquer Midpoint algorithm.
+Based on the concept of Divide and Conquer midPoint algorithm.

 ## Table of Contents